santipadron/Music-Teacher/README.md

 # Santi's Music Teacher
 This is a command line program to help you practice music and   j a z z  c h o r d s  \
-It can randomly generate chords, scales, and also random songs from the Real Book 6th edition
+It can randomly generate chords, scales, chord progressions, and also random songs from the Real Book 6th edition